-Timothy Damadian, the Chairman of the Board, President, Chief Executive Officer and Treasurer of Fonar, is one of the owners of a billing company, which performs billing and collection services for HMCA with respect to No-Fault and Workers' Compensation claims of HMCA's clients.
-The monthly fee charged to HMCA is \$85,000.
+Timothy Damadian, the Chairman of the Board, President, Chief Executive Officer and Treasurer of FONAR, was one of the owners of a billing company that performed billing and collection services for No-Fault and Workers' Compensation claims on behalf of HMCA's clients.
+The monthly fee charged to HMCA was \$85,000.
 These services were terminated on January 1, 2021.
-The amount charged in fiscal years ended June 30, 2022 and June 30, 2021 were \$0 and \$510,000, respectively.

 On June 1, 2017, the Company also entered into a one year renewable agreement to provide IT services to the billing company for a monthly fee of \$23,884.
 Timothy Damadian is also a Manager of Health Management Company of America.
-The agreement was renewed on June 1, 2021 and June 1, 2022.
-The Company billed them \$286,608 in both fiscal years ended June 30, 2022 and 2021.
+The agreement was renewed on June 1, 2022 and terminated on May 31, 2023.
+The Company billed them \$191,072 in the fiscal year ended June 30, 2023 and \$286,608 in the fiscal year ended June 30, 2022.